 Do triathletes need bike insurance?
 Do they need a specialist triathlon insurance company to insure their triathlon bike?
 Should triathletes be insured to ride a bike on the road or at a triathlon?
 Can a specialist triathlon insurance protect you against theft?
 While insurance is not a legal requirement, it is a smart idea for triathletes.

-Here, we’ll go into why you should seriously consider triathlon insurance – whether that’s specialist cover or added to your household insurance – for your multisport adventures at home and abroad.
-With a comprehensive guide to choosing the best bike insurance on the web, we will help triathletes make an informed decision on the type of cover they may need.
+Here, we’ll go into why you should seriously consider triathlon bike insurance – whether that’s specialist cover or added to your household insurance – for your multisport adventures at home and abroad.
+With a comprehensive guide to choosing the best triathlon bike insurance on the web, we’ll help triathletes make an informed decision on the type of cover they may need.

 If you’re looking for a hassle-free quote, check out 220 Triathlon and Quotezone’s new insurance comparison tool to find a cycling insurance quote in seconds.
 Compare quotes here.

 Triathlon insurance guide

 Specialist triathlon bike insurance policies are targeted at more committed triathletes.
 It’s possible to purchase triathlon insurance that can cover nearly every eventuality imaginable.
 For triathletes, here are the main areas that’ll be covered by specialist triathlon insurance that won’t be by home insurance (read more on step 2):

 - Kit damage during racing

 - Lost event fees if unable to compete

 - Public liability if you cause an injury to someone else